ViewGrid Component

 Configure the ViewGrid Component

-Next, add a ViewGrid component to display your dashboard.
+Next, configure a ViewGrid component to display the submission data on a dashboard.

 Required |